 The Fighting Temeraire is an oil painting by the English artist Joseph Mallord William Turner.
-The painting depicts the HMS Temeraire a battle-aged and decommissioned gun ship being towed by a paddle-wheel steam tug to her final berth in 1838 to be broken up for scrap.
+The painting depicts the HMS Temeraire a battle-aged and decommissioned gunship being towed by a paddle-wheel steam tug to her last berth in 1838 to be broken up for scrap.
 This painting was an immediate success for Turner, with the critics and the public, but he never sold it.
 Turner refused offers to buy the painting, having determined to leave it to the nation.
 He called this work his “darling”.

 The HMS Temeraire played a distinguished role in Nelson’s victory at the Battle of Trafalgar in 1805 and thus became a celebrated gunship known as the ‘Fighting Temeraire’.
 The 98-gun ship was one of the critical vessels that took part in the Battle of Trafalgar at which the British decisively destroyed the Napoleonic naval threat.
 Britain was bracing itself for invasion by Napoleon who had brought together fleets from France and Spain, to neutralise the British navy.
 Success at the Battle of Trafalgar sowed the seeds of the colonial power that was to follow British victory over Napoleon.

 Now the sunset breezes shiver

 And she’s fading down the river,